 The city's flagship dish is the simple, yet satisfying boulette, a combination of fried meatball and hamburger, which is often accompanied by Berliner Weiße, a traditional mix of beer and juice which is well-known even beyond the city's boundaries.
 The highly popular Doner Kebab, originally developed in Berlin but made famous by the Turkish, is one the most popular fast food dishes.
 Simple German staples like beer and pretzels are also fun to sample.

 Nocti Vagus Dark Restaurant

 This unique restaurant serves food in completely dark rooms by blind waiters.
-The idea is that diners will concentrate more on the taste of the food if other senses are deprived and strangely, it seems they are right.
-The unseen food is delicious and the quirky way to sit through a meal is usually accompanied by the sound of giggles.
+The idea is that diners will concentrate more on the taste of the food if other senses are deprived, and it seems they are right.
+The unseen food is delicious and the unusual sensation of eating in the dark is novel and fun, with plenty of giggling in the restaurant.

 Address: Saarbrücker Str.
 36-38

 One of the latest 'in' places to dine in Berlin is the Dachgarten in the rooftop dome of the new futuristic Parliament building (the Reichstag).
 From the dome, in the historic centre of Berlin, there are amazing views across the city.
 The menu is delightful too, including healthy traditional cuisine like the light fish and venison dishes.
 Reservations are vital unless you wish to join a long queue, and your best bet of getting a table is at breakfast.

 Address: Platz de Republik 1